Ceudan/Predicting-Student-Question-Performance/README.md

 ![Image of Autencoder accuracy](images/autoencoder.png)

 ## Results
-Below is the test accuracy of various models on 10,629 examples.
+Achieved a project mark of 97%.
+Below are test accuracies on 10,629 examples.

 ![Table of test accuracies for all submodels, main model, baseline and best model coursewide](images/results.PNG)